-The Education Trust’s aim is to advance the Headmaster’s development plan for Epsom College, through charitable support.
-The Headmaster and Governors oversee the work of the Trust, which is carried out by the following dedicated staff and volunteers.
+The Development Team’s aim is to advance the Head’s development plan for Epsom College, through charitable support.
+The Head and Governors oversee the work of the Trust, which is carried out by the following dedicated staff and volunteers.

-In 2011, Clive co-founded The City Pub Company (East) Plc that acquires and operates a portfolio of high-quality pubs in cities and major provincial towns in the South East.
+Epsom College Governor, and long-standing supporter of Epsom College.
+In 2011, Clive co-founded The City Pub Company (East) Plc which acquires and operates a portfolio of high-quality pubs in cities and major provincial towns in the South East.

 “I’m a passionate supporter of quality education in general and Epsom College in particular.
 Our children are our future and we must invest in them and give them the best possible education which fits their needs and ability.”

 Ashley has spent 30 years in the corporate world; 20 with Chase Manhattan Bank all over the world, and six in Saudi Arabia as Technical Director of The National Commercial Bank, during which time he was asked to join the International Board of MasterCard.
 He moved from Saudi Arabia to South Africa to Head the Africa and Middle East Region of MasterCard.